PRESIDENT: Amy M. Lenhart, MA, LPC, NCC

 MEMBER-AT-LARGE: LynnDee Horne, LPCS, NCC

-LynnDee Horne is a Licensed Professional Counselor Supervisor in North Carolina and currently serves as the Assistant Director, Outreach Education Coordinator, and a clinical supervisor in the Counseling and Psychological Services department at the University of North Carolina at Pembroke.
+LynnDee Horne is a Licensed Professional Counselor Supervisor in North Carolina and currently serves as the Director of Mental Health Continuing Professional Development at Southern Regional Area Health Education Center.
 She has ten years of counseling experience, five of which have been in college counseling.
 Other settings she has worked in include community mental health, private practice, the juvenile justice system, and foster care organizations.
-She is a certified biofeedback practitioner and instructs the R.A.D. system of self-defense course at UNCP.
+She is a certified biofeedback practitioner and also teaches the RAD system of self-defense.

 MEMBER-AT-LARGE: Joseph E. Bednorz PhD, LPC, NCC